Vampire Princess Miyu: Manga characters

 A human who fell in love with a Shinma.
 After Miyu banished the Shima to the darkness, she later teamed up with other Shinma to take revenge on Miyu.
-It is later revealed that Yuma spent the rest of her life pursuing Miyu in order to destroy her, and on her travels encountered several characters that Miyu drank from in earlier chapters.
+It is later revealed that Yuma spent the rest of her life pursuing Miyu in order to destroy her and, on her travels, encountered several characters from whom Miyu had drunk from in earlier chapters.